Navigate this page

 We also use website analytics to find out things such as the number and geolocation of visitors to the different webpages of the website.
 This data is aggregated and processed in such a way which does not identify anyone and therefore is not considered to be personal data in law.

-When you subscribe to the blog mailing list you are consenting to receiving updates from the blog.
+When you subscribe to the newsletter mailing list you are consenting to receiving newsletter updates in your inbox.

 When you send an email about the website, blog or this privacy notice, this is your consent for us to consider and respond to your enquiry.

 We only share your personal data as an essential part of being able to maintain the website and the blog, as set out in this privacy notice:

 - MailerLite: this is email delivery provider which we use to collect and store the email addresses of subscribers to the newsletter and to deliver the newsletter updates to your email inboxes.